Academic Policy 1405.11

 and evaluation criteria, if necessary.
 Whenever there is a change in criteria, procedures,

-or instruments, each faculty member shall be informed by the chairperson/head in writing
+or instruments, each affected faculty member shall be informed by the chairperson/head

-- No later than March 30, each faculty member’s annual review shall be conducted on
+- No later than March 30, each faculty member’s annual review shall be conducted and

-the basis of the previous calendar year's workload assignment and assigned duties
+completed on the basis of the previous calendar year's workload assignment and assigned duties and according to the criteria and procedures

 - The performance of each faculty member shall be reviewed annually by their chairperson/head,